Scandinavian & Industrial Design: A Match Made in Heaven

 Its dark, earthy colours make this masculine themed bedroom largely industrial, but you can see tinges of its Scandinavian charm, based on the airiness of the space, the subtle patterns on the pillows, and the warm woollen blanket that glues the theme of the space together.
 Small furniture, like the bedside stool, makes a great place to hold one’s books.
 A floor lamp is neatly placed adjacent to the bed for that late-night reading.
-Our Large Metal Floor Lamp will mimic the look of this black scandustrial floor lamp.
+A Large Metal Floor Lamp will mimic the look of this black scandustrial floor lamp.

 How about a mix and match of shapes and colours for your dining area?
 This Scandinavian-inspired spaces comes with black, white and wood tones, enveloped with a subtle print laid on the wall.
 The setting is playful and childlike, especially with the hanging light bulbs above the table.
 A bare pendant cord with a designer light bulb can create the same impact on a room as a chandelier.
 See our collection of pendant cords and light bulbs to create your own bespoke pendant and make your room pop.

 The raw wood furniture, the cage light and the nostalgic drawing board makes this workplace industrial.
 However, the white colours, the wide spacing and the tiny decors are indeed of Scandinavian charm.
 The simple, overall look is made glamorous with the fur rug thrown over the stool.

 A vintage locker boasts heavily with Scandinavian charm, thanks to the petite stool and the cosy rug in the centre.
 The crates offer a nice, industrial touch, and the pendant light puts the nostalgia in this seemingly youthful closet space.
 Steal the look with our Bullpit Pendant Light.